humanapi/humanapi-android-client/README.md

 # HumanAPI Android Client

+> This client should only be used for the Wellness API if your application does not have a proper backend.
+It is not recommended for use with larger implementations or the Clinical API.

+>See the `master` branch of this repo for most use cases.

 ## Eclipse Users!

 - Refer to the branch https://github.com/humanapi/humanapi-android-client/tree/eclipse_version_adt_sample instead.
 The instructions below are for Android Studio users.

 ## What's inside